Please support JMAP by making a donation!

 Translate between the geometric description and the equation for a conic section

-G.GPE.A.1 Derive the equation of a circle of given center and radius using the Pythagorean Theorem; complete the square to find the center and radius of a circle given by an equation.
+a Derive the equation of a circle of given center and radius using the Pythagorean Theorem.
+Find the center and radius of a circle, given the equation of the circle.

 Use coordinates to prove simple geometric theorems algebraically

-G.GPE.B.6 Find the point on a directed line segment between two given points that partitions the segment in a given ratio.
+Find the point on a directed line segment between two given points that partitions the segment in a given ratio.
+Midpoint formula is a derivative of this standard.

 Geometric Measurement & Dimension